How can educators recognize and intervene when student behavior is escalating?

 Unlike in previous phases, once a student enters the Peak Phase, the teacher can no longer interrupt the acting-out cycle.
 To return to the Calm Phase, the teacher must support the student as he or she transitions through the De-escalation and Recovery Phases.

-Kathleen Lane provides more information about implementing a pre-established plan and prioritizing safety during the Peak Phase (time: 2:00).
+Kathleen Lane provides more information about implementing a pre-established plan and prioritizing safety during the Peak Phase.
+Next, Pamela Glenn and Janel Brown share examples of responding to peak behaviors.

 Associate Vice Chancellor for Research